sociomantic-tsunami/nessie-ui/src/ComboBox/README.md

 The implementation of the above is determined by the event handling behavior provided by the consumer in the host app.

+it uses _PopperWrapper_ for rendering the dropdown list ( see _PopperWrapper_ README.md for more info ).

 ## Recommended Implementations (WIP)

 The following recommendations are based on [WAI-ARIA Authoring Practices 1.1](https://w3c.github.io/aria-practices/#combobox)